Next: cons Exercise, Previous: setcar, Up: car cdr & cons [Contents][Index]

 (setcdr domesticated-animals '(cat dog))

-If you evaluate this expression, the list (cat dog)
+If you evaluate this expression, the list (cat dog) will appear in

 the echo area.
 This is the value returned by the function.
 The result we